dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Lots of bit twiddling.
 Learned Nim syntax for binary constants, and found the name for `countSetBits`.
 In part 2 I chose to use positions 1..25 instead of the x,y 0..4,0..4 that I used in part 1 so I could verify my adjacency with the example in the problem statement.
 In part 2 I used 25 explicit adjacency calculations rather than the math I used in part 1.
 I was pleasantly kinda surprised I had no typos and the code worked first time.

+### Day 25: Cryostasis ###

+I played the adventure game manually, recording the world (in draw.io) and the moves in a Nim array.
+Once I had all the (eight) items I could carry, the Pressure-Sensitive Floor would not admit me.
+I went to reddit for a clue, and saw that people were exploring the combination of things that got you though.
+I used Nim's `nextPermutation` to find all the permutations of 8 items and tried carrying from the 0 to 8 of them from the front of the permutation.
+There are more efficient ways to do it, but after recording over 4,000,000 lines of dribble text, I got through!

 ---

 ## Stats